ANUJT65/bharatkelaadlokenaam/README.md

 ## **AI-Generated Resources**

 Our platform includes advanced AI-generated resources to enhance the educational experience:
+**We are applying RAGs on the transcription of the video + on the captions from video so that we can get better ai generated resources, you could even see in architecture diagram so all resources are generated using this, ensuring accuracy**

 1. **Adaptive MCQS Which track Engagement throughout the videos:** Adaptive MCQs generated based on lecture content, increasing in difficulty as the user progresses.
 2. **AI-Generated Notes:** Real-time note generation based on the ongoing lecture.